kvnal/google-font/README.md

 # Add and preview google font dynamically.
+(Concept)
 - [try here](https://kvnal.github.io/google-font)
-This can be used in site like [this](https://kvnal.github.io/words) or any other sites which require custom fonts according to users prefrence.
+- This can be used in site like [this](https://kvnal.github.io/words) or any other sites which require custom fonts according to users prefrence.